nishu1998/Capstone_Project/README.md

 1. Photo zoom.
 User can zoom the Manga images.

-2. User Registration and login.
+2. Splash screen.
-User can register on our app and login through his email ID or mobile number.
+User can See splash screen animation, while opening the app.

 3. Popular wallpaper
 User can see most popular wallpapers Related to Manga and Anime.